Imago

 IMAGN IMAGES

-Imagine an ‘Avengers Assemble’ type of situation, but make it the NBA version.
+Imagine an ‘Avengers Assemble’ situation, but make it the NBA version.
 That was the Oklahoma City Thunder in the 2010s.
 A roster full of stars.
 Kevin Durant, Russell Westbrook, Serge Ibaka, Nick Collison, Kendrick Perkins.
 And to top it off, the 2009 No. 3 overall pick, James Harden.
 This looked like a team that could win a championship ring without batting an eyelid.
-But sadly, every time they came closer, the rivals were heavy on them.
-However, the only thing that the fans truly believed was in the KD-Westbrook-Harden trio, until it was no more.
+But sadly, the rivals were heavy on them every time they came closer.
+Even so, the only thing the fans truly believed was in the KD-Westbrook-Harden trio, until it was no more.

 Watch What’s Trending Now!

-Therefore, when they came back after the Olympics in 2012, voices in the training camp grew louder.
+Therefore, when they returned after the Olympics in 2012, voices in the training camp grew louder.
 “I’m like, oh, s–t.
 I never thought there was a possibility he would leave.
 He was my little brother when he was a couple of years out,” the Slim Reaper added.
-Meanwhile, social media precisely (then) Twitter, erupted with messages from LeBron James, Dwyane Wade, and other rival teams.
+Meanwhile, social media, specifically Twitter, erupted with messages from LeBron James, Dwyane Wade, and other rival teams.
 Everyone was welcoming Harden to Houston.

 ADVERTISEMENT